How healthy will your future be?

 While the importance of health in underpinning Europe’s social dimenion is broadly recognised by the public health community, the question on how to contribute to better lives and more inclusive economies while ensuring EU’s broader commitment to sustainable health systems remains imminent.

-Based on work undertaken in the multidisciplinary project FRESHER, this morning event will present health scenarios linked to the evolution of NCDs in Europe at Horizon 2030/2050.
+Based on work undertaken in the multidisciplinary project FRESHER, this morning event presented health scenarios linked to the evolution of NCDs in Europe at Horizon 2030/2050.
 The Scenarios have been produced using sophisticated foresight techniques and a highly participative process with stakeholders from different fields.They are a significant contribution to the discussions about the future of Europe.
 They will directly inform the modelling work undertaken by the project and will allow to produce evidence-based results about key policy questions for the future of health in Europe : to what extent the scaling up of already established prevention policies (healthy diet, anti-tobacco and alcohol, physical activity etc.), which unfortunately is still far from granted in the whole EU, would be enough to reduce premature mortality from NCDs by one third in 2030, a key target of Sustainable Development Goal 3 devoted to health ?
 Or, will the accomplishment of this goal require to implement more radical and structural policies on environmental protection, agroecology and urban policies, equitable access to early diagnosis and care etc.?